sanjeevkumarr/writings/netflix-ice.md

 ice.reader.localDir=/mnt/ice_reader
 # your Amazon account number
 ice.account.YourCompany=12345678
+# the list of tags you exported in your billing CSV to use in application groups
+ice.customTags=user:Role
 ```

 You'll also need to set these so Ice can access S3 to get the billing data.